All Things Emergency Preparedness

 Location: Northlands Fair Grounds, south of the Edmonton EXPO Centre (7515 118 Ave NW)

-Get Ready in the Park allows residents to meet people who work on the frontlines during emergencies, provides opportunities to discuss personal preparedness strategies such as creating and practicing home fire escape plans, and enables Edmontonians to explore emergency vehicles and equipment in a fun, safe setting.
+Get Ready in the Park is an ANNUAL EVENT that allows residents to meet people who work on the frontlines during emergencies, provides opportunities to discuss personal preparedness strategies such as creating and practicing home fire escape plans, and enables Edmontonians to explore emergency vehicles and equipment in a fun, safe setting.
 More info here.

 Fire Safety: